- Archives Home →

 September 18, 2009

 The Misery MapThe Carter years saw the Misery Index, the combination of the inflation rate with the unemployment rate.
-Here is the Misery Map, each state's unemployment rate and mortgage foreclosure rate.
-Note that the unempl...
+Here comes the Misery Map

 -